ejanjoh/BeagleBone-Black/README.md

   ROM set-up and is just a pure test; remove it if you like, it doesn’t add any extra value...

-- ver 1.2 Added some functions in the file misc.s.
+- ver 1.2: Added some functions in the file misc.s.
 The added functions are:
   ItoA32_Hex (32 bit integer to ascii hex format), HexDump and Div32

+- ver 1.3: The pll’s and clock’s needed by DDR3 512 MB SDRAM on EMIF is configured and are up and running.